Hardcourt Bike Polo: Equipment

 Rather than use traditional wooden polo mallets, Hardcourt Bike Polo players started making handmade mallets much in the spirit of the DIY ethic.
 These mallets are a careful balance between weight and durability.
 Typical mallets are constructed using heads made from tubular UHMW plastic, aluminum shafts similar to ski poles and a connect joining the two.
 Since the early days, a number of companies producing bike polo-specific equipment have started.
 Although professional mallets are much more common on courts today, some clubs consider a homemade mallet to be a rite of passage.
-Due to community sourced advancements in connection technology light-weight low-cost carbon fiber golf shafts have begun gaining popularity in recent years but not without criticism.
-Critics consider them too fragile for competitive play while proponents cite the increased maneuverability and reduced wrist strain.
-In 2024, a number of polo companies have released polo-specific carbon fiber shafts as this new technology begins to dominate the sport.
+Due to community-sourced advancements in connection technology, lightweight low-cost carbon fiber golf shafts have begun gaining popularity in recent years, but not without criticism.
+Critics consider them too fragile for competitive play, while proponents cite the increased maneuverability and reduced wrist strain.
+In 2024, a number of polo companies released polo-specific carbon fiber shafts as this new technology begins to dominate the sport.

 The ball used in bike polo is typically made from PVC and is identical to a Street Hockey ball.
 In 2012, the pioneer but now defunct Fixcraft, polo-specific company, teamed up with D-Gel, hockey product manufacturer, to produce the first official bike polo ball.
-Balls come in a variate of hardnesses designed for different temperatures, as balls are known to crack in cold temperatures.
+Balls come in a variety of hardnesses designed for different temperatures, as balls are known to crack in cold temperatures.